cline/cline/README.md

 While autonomous AI scripts traditionally run in sandboxed environments, Claude Dev offers a human-in-the-loop GUI to supervise every file change and command executed, providing a safe and accessible way to explore the potential of agentic AI.

 -   View syntax highlighted file previews and diffs for every change Claude makes
--   Streams command execution output into the chat, so you never have to open a terminal yourself
+-   Runs CLI commands directly in chat, so you never have to open a terminal yourself (+ respond to interactive commands by sending a message)
 -   Presents permission buttons (i.e. 'Approve CLI command') before tool use or sending information to the API
 -   Keep track of total tokens and API usage cost for the entire task loop and individual requests
 -   Set a maximum # of API requests allowed for a task before being prompted for permission to proceed